Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You will be asked to remove any clothing, jewelry, or other objects that may interfere with the procedure.
+You will be asked to remove any clothing, jewelry, or other objects that may interfere with the test.

 If you are asked to remove clothing, you will be given a gown to wear.

-An intravenous (IV) line will be started in the hand or arm for injection of the radiopeptide.
+An IV (intravenous) line will be started in the hand or arm for injection of the radiopeptide.

 The radiopeptide will be injected into your vein.
 The radiopeptide will be allowed to concentrate in the pancreas tissue.

 You will be asked to lie still on a scanning table, as any movement may affect the quality of the scan.

 The scanner will be placed over your belly to detect the gamma rays emitted by the radiopeptide in the pancreas tissue.